Section 1. Purpose of the Fellowship

 Section 2.
 Active Membership

-Active membership in Grace Family Bible Church shall be open to all persons who confess Christ as their Lord and Savior and who have been baptized.
+Active membership in Grace Bible Church shall be open to all persons who confess Christ as their Lord and Savior and who have been baptized.

 Section 3.
 Voting Privileges